roozbehf/vm.centos7/README.md

 #### 2. Update configuration
 Update the configuration of the box, if needed, by editing the `group_vars/all.yml` file and potentially the `connect` script (if the default username is changed).

+##### Modify the Playbook
+You may not need all the packages that are installed.
+Modify the roles being applied by editing the `playbook.yml` file.

 ##### List of Users
 By default a user name `joker` will be created.
 You can configure the list of users by modifying the dictionary `s_base_users` in `group_vars/all.yml`.